 The games in this pack were Oh Mummy, Disco Dan, Crazy Golf, Treasure Island, Alien Destroyer and of course Punchy.

 We purchased Out Run that day too.
 Since being 6 years old and had limited experience with arcade games, I opted to play Punchy first.
 Probably the bright orange cassette inlay looked the most exciting!

 I then experienced two shocks.
 The first. being able to plug our new computer into the big downstairs TV.
 But the second surprise shook me to the core.

 It spoke!
 The game spoke to us!
 Or at least that’s what it kind of sounded like!
 I cannot explain how amazing this was at the time.
 At least I thought it spoke to us, but it was enough.
 The excitement generated by crackly digitised speech, good times!

 It sounds a tad excessive in retrospect, but at that age and time, anything seemed possible!

-Punchy is a single player game where you play across 16 levels as Bobby, a policeman whose goal is to rescue Judy, who has locked away by Punch.
-Gameplay is simple but fun at the time.
+Punchy is a single-player game where you play across 16 levels as Bobby, a policeman whose goal is to rescue Judy, who has been locked away by Punch.
+The gameplay is simple but fun at the time.
 Bobby starts on the left side of each stage, you need to make it to the cradle to proceed.